sebastienbarre/ragamints/README.md

 **Sebastien Barre**

 * Email: sebastien.barre@gmail.com
-* Twitter: [sebastienbarre][barre:Twitter] or #ragamints
+* Twitter: [sebastienbarre][sebastienbarre:Twitter] or #ragamints
-* Instagram: [sebastienbarre][barre:Instagram]
+* Instagram: [sebastienbarre][sebastienbarre:Instagram]

 ## Contribute

-* Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+* Check for [open issues][ragamints:issue] or open a fresh issue to start a discussion around a feature idea or a bug.
-* If you feel uncomfortable or uncertain about an issue or your changes, feel free to email me and I will happily give you a hand.
+* If you feel uncomfortable or uncertain about an issue or your changes, feel free to [email me][sebastienbarre:email] and I will happily give you a hand.
-* Fork the repository on GitHub to start making your changes to the *master branch (or branch off of it).
+* Fork the [repository][ragamints:repo] on GitHub to start making your changes to the *master* branch (or branch off of it).
 * Write a test which shows that the bug was fixed or that the feature works as expected.
 * Send a pull request and notify me :) Thanks.